 Links to these articles are strongly encouraged.
 Articles may be republished without further permission if published as written and if credit is given to the author, Integrated Crop Management News, and Iowa State University Extension and Outreach.
 If articles are used in any other manner, permission from the author is required.

-Bean leaf beetle adults (Photo 1) are susceptible to cold weather and most will die when the air temperature falls below 14°F (-10°C).
-However, they have adapted to winter by protecting themselves under plant debris and loose soil.
-Each spring, adult beetles emerge from overwintering habitat and migrate to available host plants, such as alfalfa, tick trefoil, and various clovers.
-As the season progresses, bean leaf beetles move to more preferred hosts, like soybean.
+Bean leaf beetle adults (Photo 1) are susceptible to cold weather and most will die when air temperatures fall below 14°F (-10°C).
+However, they have adapted to winter by protecting themselves from harsh temperatures under plant debris and loose soil.
+Each spring, adult beetles emerge from their overwintering habitat and migrate to available hosts, such as alfalfa, tick trefoil, and various clovers.
+As the season progresses, bean leaf beetles move to preferred hosts, like soybean.

 Current cooler weather conditions are posing challenges for growers with a cereal rye cover crop to get it terminated.
 However, for growers planning to plant soybeans into the rye cover crop, there may be a perk to letting the rye cover crop accumulate more biomass.
 That perk being the cover crop biomass can help with weed suppression.
 The ability of cereal rye to suppress weeds is directly related to the biomass accumulation at the time of termination.

 Pasture and forages stands have really started to green-up.
 Here are some fertilizer and weed management considerations and recommendations to help make the most out of pasture and forage stands this year.

 Fertilization is just as important for forages as it is for row crops to maximize productivity.
 However, current fertilizer prices may have you seeing a lot of dollar signs.